-Lelouch Lamperouge in Code Geass was shown to have elements of this in the first episode, before he got his Evil Eye.
-He even threatened suicide early on when the prospect of becoming an Ordinary High School Student again was almost forced upon him by the person who gave him the initial opportunity to change his fate.
+Lelouch Lamperouge in Code Geass was shown to have elements of this in the first episode, before he got his Magical Eye.
+He even threatened suicide early on when the prospect of becoming an Ordinary High-School Student again was almost forced upon him by the person who gave him the initial opportunity to change his fate.
 When his memories were rewritten by the Emperor in the beginning of R2, he was shown to have reverted to this feeling of crushing boredom, tired of high school but convinced the adult world wouldn't afford him any opportunities to live up to his potential, since important jobs were generally reserved for nobility.
 In both cases, he resorted to high-stakes gambling in order to make things interesting.
 Luckily, encounters with C.C. changed all that.

 Actually, this is more of an inversion, as he already had his purpose to rebel against Britannia, it's just that at the time he didn't feel capable of doing so until C.C. handed him his Geass.
 He wasn't looking for a purpose in life, he was looking for a way to fulfill that purpose.

 Rather a subversion - he really was looking like having no purpose in first episode, only to reveal he does have one later.
 He's just deep under cover.

 Hachiken Yugo from Silver Spoon has this as one of his major problems.